-Lexington’s Division of Waste Management will adjust its collection schedule for the remainder of this week due to the inclement weather and frigid temperatures.
+Lexington’s Division of Waste Management will adjust its collection schedule for the upcoming Thanksgiving and Christmas holidays.